-- Phone numbers for Clinical Education Sites as well as program officials are listed in the general information section of this handbook. - 2.
-Contact the appropriate program official by leaving a message via voice mail or email if they are not immediately available. - 3.
-Complete an absent report form upon returning the following scheduled class day.
-These forms are located in this student clinical handbook with clinical time sheets and in Trajecys as well as in the classroom.
+\\ Phone numbers for Clinical Education Sites as well as program officials are listed in the general information section of this handbook.

+- 2. Contact the appropriate program official by leaving a message via voice mail or email if they are not immediately available. - 3.
+Complete an absent report form in Trajecys.